Woman returns dead Christmas tree to Costco in January

-SANTA CLARITA, Calif.
-(KFSN) --While many of us were trying to figure out where to discard our Christmas trees, one woman decided to return hers.
+SANTA CLARITA, California --While many of us were trying to figure out where to discard our Christmas trees, one California woman decided to return hers.

 On Jan 4., the woman reportedly took her tree to a Santa Clarita Costco asking for a refund because her tree died.